Tele-snaps: History

-From a young age, Cura had been interested in electronics and photography, developing a reputation among his family as a "Heath Robinson inventor".
+From an early age, Cura had been interested in electronics and photography, developing a reputation among his family as a "Heath Robinson inventor".
 In June 1946, the BBC resumed its television service following the hiatus imposed by the Second World War.
 Cura, recently demobilised from the RAF, combined his twin passions of photography and electronics and began to experiment with developing a camera that could take pictures from a television screen.
 He eventually came up with a mechanism that took half-frame 18×24 mm images on 35 mm film (i.e. the same format as in 35 mm motion picture cameras), at a speed of 1/25th of a second.

 Once satisfied with his process, Cura wrote to the BBC on 11 September 1947 enclosing samples of his work and requesting permission to exploit the images commercially.
 Cura's request caused considerable consternation in the BBC's legal department who were concerned about copyright.
-Ultimately, the BBC concluded that a television image was not covered by existing copyright law and replied to Cura giving him permission to proceed but to "only photograph the television image of individual artists who have instructed you to do so prior to their television appearance, and that you do not give or sell the photographs to anyone other than the artist in question".
+Ultimately, the BBC concluded that a television image was not covered by existing copyright law and replied to Cura giving him permission to proceed but to "only photograph the television image of individual artists who have instructed you to do so prior to their television appearance", and not to "give or sell the photographs to anyone other than the artist in question".
 Cura often ignored this restriction, however, frequently sending tele-snaps to artists on spec in the hope of attracting business from them.
 Many of his clients were BBC programme makers who found his photographs useful records of their work.

 In 1951, Cura came once again to the attention of the BBC's lawyers when he requested that he be allowed to photograph entire BBC productions, writing that his service "enables you to have a permanent pictorial record for valuable reference in years to come, of series which have a brief life of an hour or so and are then lost forever".
 The BBC had also been contacted by several newspapers at this time, looking for permission to use Cura's tele-snaps—especially after it transpired that Cura had taken the only image of Oxford's boat sinking during that year's Boat Race between Oxford and Cambridge.
 The BBC made petitions to the Houses of Parliament to have the Copyright Acts overhauled to give them legal certainty regarding the issue.
 Although a revised Copyright Bill was enacted in 1956, it did little to curtail Cura's activities.